Introduction to Java Programming — Brief Version (11th edition) / Liang (Pearson). You can find more information about the text here

 The exams will be on paper, closed book, no cheat sheets.
 Please make sure to come on time, and place all books, paper, phones, watches in your bag.

 You should go to the bathroom prior to the exam.
-If you have an accommodation from Disability Services, please inform me of that
+If you have an accommodation from Disability Services and/or a medical issue that requires you to go to

 The Exams and Assignments